Back-to-School Prep Guide

 What kind of name labels stay on through the dishwasher and laundry?

 This is the question.
-You do not want to be reprinting, retaping, reordering, and resticking labels every few weeks.
+You do not want to be reprinting, retaping, and resticking labels every few weeks.
 Teachers recommend labels that are:

 - Waterproof vinyl labels for lunchboxes, bottles, and hard plastic items